PikasXYZ/OpenAI-convenient-chatBOT/README.md

 There is **NO** installation required for this project.
 (Precisely, installations will be processed in Colab notebook).

-**Just open the Colab notebook** and run the code from top to bottom!
+**Just open the Colab notebook** and run the code from top to bottom by clicking play buttons on the left side!

-*Don't forget to authorize the access of your Google Drive*
+*Don't forget to authorize the access of your Google Drive by ignoring the pop-up window*

 ### Usage